 “The students and researchers have been working so hard to make this project possible,” CAVS Executive Director Clay Walden said in a statement.
 “I think this car makes an impactful statement about our contribution to the future of autonomy and off-road mobility.”

-Mississippi State University Center for Advanced Vehicular Studies, Oct.
+Mississippi State University Center for Advanced Vehicular Systems, Oct.
 30, 2018

-Lidar sensors can be found on the top and sides of the front bumper on the Mississippi State University Center for Advanced Vehicular Studies “Halo Project” autonomous Subaru Forester.
+Lidar sensors can be found on the top and sides of the front bumper on the Mississippi State University Center for Advanced Vehicular Systems “Halo Project” autonomous Subaru Forester.
 (John Huetter/Repairer Driven News)